phoenixframework/phoenix/docs/ecto_models.md

 . . .
 ```

 The next piece we need to add is our application's repo.
-We can easily do that with the `ecto.gen.repo` task.
+We can easily do that with the `ecto.gen.repo -r HelloPhoenix.Repo` task.

 ```console
 $ mix ecto.gen.repo